TomSumner28/merchant-data/README.md

 `index.html` in your browser.
 It links to a sample dashboard page with placeholder data so you can verify the site deploys correctly before enabling the back-end logic.
 These HTML files can also be deployed as a static site.
+Deploying `index.html` and `dashboard.html` to a service such as Vercel will give you a read-only preview of the interface without any back‑end.

 For example, the repository includes a `vercel.json` configuration so the contents can be hosted on Vercel without Next.js.
 Deployment will serve